jvelilla/awesome-ChatGPT/prompt_learning.md

 Summarize the book [insert book] by the author [insert author] and give me a list of the most important learnings and insights.

+5. Get feedback from history's greatest minds.

+Prompt: Assume you are [insert famous person e.g Steve Jobs].
+Read my argument below and give me feedback as if you were [insert person again]

+[insert your argument]

+6. Enhace your problem solving skills

+Prompt:
+Your role is that of a problem solver.
+Give me a step-by-step guide to solving [insert your problem]